Differences between Musk’s Twitter & Zuckerberg’s Threads

 Another noteworthy aspect of Threads is the lack of hashtags.
 Although hashtags are frequently used on websites like Twitter, this feature is not yet available in Threads.
 However, it is anticipated that Threads will soon add hashtag support, much like other Meta-owned social media sites like Instagram and Facebook, which have been using hashtags for a long time.

-Additionally, users of Threads are not currently able to edit the alternative text or alt text for uploaded images and videos.
-Instead of using human-produced alt text, Threads uses computer-generated alt text, which can be less accessible for people who use screen readers.
-As opposed to many other social media sites, Threads does not currently support user-supplied descriptive alt text, which might limit accessibility for users who are blind or visually impaired.
+Threads users cannot edit the alternative text or alt text for uploaded images and videos.
+Instead, Threads uses computer-generated alt text.
+This can be less accessible for people who use screen readers.
+Threads does not currently support user-supplied descriptive alt text, which might limit accessibility for users who are blind or visually impaired.

-Twitter is well known for its trending topics feature, which enables users to quickly find the latest information and hot topics.
+Twitter’s trending topics feature enables users to find the latest information and hot topics quickly.
 To date, at least, Threads does not have a section specifically for trending topics like Twitter does.

 Threads does not feature advertisements on its platform, in contrast to Twitter.
 For users, this lack of advertisements is a benefit.
-According to the CEO of Meta, Threads won’t be able to start running ads until it has amassed a significant user base of about one billion people.
+According to the CEO of Meta, Threads will not be able to start running ads.
+This is until it has amassed a significant user base of about one billion people.
 This suggests that, for the time being, Threads wants to maintain an ad-free experience, providing a user environment that may be more organized and focused.

 At the moment, Threads does not provide the option to embed posts on third-party websites like blogs.
-Unfortunately, there is no option to create an embedded post link if you find something worthwhile on Threads and want to share it on your blog.
+If you find something worthwhile on Threads and want to share it on your blog, there is no option to create an embedded post link.
+This is unfortunate because it makes it more difficult to share content from Threads.

 On the other hand, Twitter has long allowed users to create embedded post links, making it simple to share tweets on various websites and blogs.